 If that wasn't enough, there was a New Zealand tour in April 1993 promoting the belated release of Juvenilia, featuring older songs left out of their set for a while.
 Mike Stoodley then departed in 1994 and was replaced by Russell Fleming on bass for 1997’s Over The Moon for Columbia Records.

 Like their primary influence The Clean, The Verlaines never really ceased.
 The late 1990s and the following decades saw them venture out live with some regularity.
 They returned to Australia’s east coast in January 2011 for Melbourne and Sydney dates, including Laneways sideshows in the Sydney Opera House Concert Hall.

 They also made available a steady stream of albums.
 A solo Graeme Downes album, Hammers And Anvils, for Matador in 2001; Pot Boiler, for Flying Nun Records in 2007; the overtly political Corporate Moronic in 2008, and Untimely Meditations (Flying Nun Records) in 2012.
-They need some sifting, but there’s plenty of intriguing material to be found, including ‘What Sound Is This?’ on their last CD, a soundtrack song for the film Eden.
+They need some sifting, but there’s plenty of intriguing material to be found, including ‘What Sound Is This?’ from a soundtrack for the film Eden.

 Flying Nun reissued Hallelujah - All The Way Home and Juvenilia in December 2013.

 Anita Pillai - keyboards